 As the majority of the Supreme Court prepared to uphold the conviction, Brandeis authored a vigorous dissent, refining the “clear and present danger” test that his colleague Oliver Wendell Holmes Jr. had introduced in Schenck v.
 United States (1919).

 Although Brandeis expressed clear distaste for communism, he believed the Michigan law attempted to criminalize a “mere act of assembling.”

 Brandeis argued that “[i]n a democracy public discussion is a political duty.”
 Brandeis said that “no danger flowing from speech can be deemed clear and present, unless the incidence of evil apprehended is so imminent that it may befall before there is opportunity for full discussion.
 Only an emergency can justify repression.”

-Brandeis refined clear and present danger test to protect speech
+Brandeis refined First Amendment doctrine to protect speech

 Criticizing the “bad tendency” standard for suppressing speech that the Court had announced in Gitlow v.
 New York (1925), Brandeis said, “Mere bad tendency of the utterance cannot [justify repression].”
 He noted that “if the only evil apprehended was illegal violence in the final struggle, there could be no basis for a claim that mere assemblage with this society, although formed to advocate the noxious doctrine, would create imminent danger of the evil.
 There was absent that proximate relation of cause or consequence of which alone the law commonly takes account.”
 Brandeis observed that Ruthenberg’s advocacy had fallen “short of incitement.”